sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 == Hida -- <TITLE> ==
 [http://www.cs.berkeley.edu/~yozo/ Yozo Hida (UC Berkeley)]

-== Johnson-Leung -- Special values for abelian extensions of imaginary quadratic fields. ==

-[jenfns@brandeis.edu Jennifer Johnson-Leung]

-In the case of extensions of number fields, the equivariant Tamagawa number conjecture is best though of as a twisted, Galois equivariant class number formula.
-This conjecture is proved for abelian extensions of the rationals.
-I will summarize the current state of the problem for abelian extensions of imaginary quadratic fields.
-This is the only other large class of field extensions where substantive progress has been made.
-I will discuss the difficulties in other cases where I am hopeful that computational methods may prove fruitful

 == Khan -- Game Theoretical Solutions for Data Replication in Distributed Computing Systems ==

 [sakhan@cse.uta.edu Samee Khan]